catid/fp61/README.md

 # Fp61
 ## Finite field arithmetic modulo Mersenne prime p = 2^61-1 in C++

+### Disclaimer: I don't recommend using Fp61 for erasure codes.
+This was an experiment to see how it would perform, and unfortunately the results were not good.
+See the benchmarks below.

 This software takes advantage of the commonly available fast 64x64->128 multiplier to accelerate finite (base) field arithmetic.
 So it runs a lot faster when built into a 64-bit executable.